trentfisher/veganmilitia-hugo/content/post/2008-08-03-green-tyranny.markdown

 Ah, but here's a key point, he says

-<blockquote>Liberty – true liberty – requires that people see themselves as self-respecting, self-determining subjects, capable of making free choices and pursuing the "good life" as they see fit.</blockquote>
+>Liberty – true liberty – requires that people see themselves as self-respecting, self-determining subjects, capable of making free choices and pursuing the "good life" as they see fit.

 It's interesting to see what he leaves out: **responsibility**.
 By this standard,  if I want to dump all my garbage in my backyard that's my business, my _"free choice"_, and the fact it attracts rats which invade your house is _your_ problem.
 Ultimately his point of view is that we act in a moral vacuum: if I ask for you to clean up your yard, I am "imposing my will" on you; and that any time a society tries to force you to take responsibility for your actions, or impose penalties to mitigate the consequences, this is tyranny.